Researchers correctly classify patients with Alzheimer’s Disease, independent of clinical diagnosis with better than 90 percent accuracy.

 Johnnie’s eyes would brighten as she raised up in her chair.
 Solidly fixed on my wife, Johnnie excitedly exclaimed, “I remember you…” To which my wife replied as if there were signs of progress, “That’s wonderful,” before being interrupted by Johnnie’s continuation, “…We were in high school together.”
 Johnnie was more than 40 years older than my wife.
 After an awkward pause, my wife responded, “It’s good to see you again too.”

-Landis: I had the delicate task of telling a seasoned public speaker that his time had come to an end.
+Landis: Following several incidents of becoming lost in his thoughts, I had the delicate task of telling a seasoned public speaker that his time had come to an end.
 Tactfully, I reminded Landis of his accomplishments and praised him for his outstanding service.
 He thanked me and tearfully acknowledged his growing confusion before an audience.
-To my question of what should be done, Landis stated one conclusion—
+To my question of what should be done, Landis stated one conclusion—relinquish his position.
+Saving him further embarrassment, he asked me to tell the other speakers.
+Days after I complied, Landis angrily protested to them that he didn’t understand why I stripped him of his responsibility.

 A “retired” builder by trade, in his mid 70s, Vincent could crush my palm with a handshake if he didn’t exercise restraint.
 He leaped at the opportunity to assist, easily supporting the bulk of the weight on the low end of the steps.
 Vincent was stronger than men half his age.
 In time, it confounded me to witness his inability to keep a confidence, then adamantly deny revealing it.
 Within six years Vincent was drinking juice through a Sippy Straw in a convalescent hospital, unable to tell is powerful left hand from his right.